collapsed-stacks/startups/questions/5289/android-or-ios-for-first-startup-app.md

 - posted by: [John Looker](https://stackexchange.com/users/5196682/john-looker) on 2015-05-16
 - score: 1

-<p>Leaving the question of which platform is best to target marketing wise, technology wise Android and iOS are different enough that significant duplication of code will occur if you go native. </p>
+Leaving the question of which platform is best to target marketing wise, technology wise Android and iOS are different enough that significant duplication of code will occur if you go native.

-<p>You will also usually need to make at least some small design changes between platforms, like the location of buttons.</p>
+You will also usually need to make at least some small design changes between platforms, like the location of buttons.

-<p>IF you decide to re-write your App for iOS i'd recommend you look at investing in cross-platform development tools that can support both iOS and Android simultaneously (or with minimum additional effort) and doing the job right.
-That way the investment and additional delay would be worth it.</p>
+IF you decide to re-write your App for iOS i'd recommend you look at investing in cross-platform development tools that can support both iOS and Android simultaneously (or with minimum additional effort) and doing the job right.
+That way the investment and additional delay would be worth it.

-<p>Your iOS version may turn out to be different than your 50% Android version anyway, which may require you re-writing your Android version again.</p>
+Your iOS version may turn out to be different than your 50% Android version anyway, which may require you re-writing your Android version again.

-<p>Think clearly about the end-in-mind and plan accordingly.
+Think clearly about the end-in-mind and plan accordingly.
 Look at the trade-offs between writing twice for two platforms vs cross-platform.
-Cross platform vs native etc.</p>
+Cross platform vs native etc.

-<p>Perhaps do some porting of your current code base to a cross-platform tool to see if the performance and features match your requirements.</p>
+Perhaps do some porting of your current code base to a cross-platform tool to see if the performance and features match your requirements.

-<p>If this all seems too complicated right now then just finish your Android app and go from there.</p>
+If this all seems too complicated right now then just finish your Android app and go from there.